rydmike/flex_color_scheme/README.md

 The `themeController` is also used to decide if we opt in or out on using the new sub theming via `useSubThemes`.
-A simple on/off switch on the `HomePage` allows us to toggle its state between true and false, thus turning on or off the usage of new FlexColorScheme sub themes feature.
+A simple on/off switch on the `HomePage` allows us to toggle its state between true and false, thus turning on or off the usage of FlexColorScheme's sub theming feature.

 Below are the four resulting themes with their light and dark modes, that we can select and use in this example.